United Electrical, Radio and Machine Workers of America: Early history

 During World War II and continuing through the Cold War, UE took a more progressive position on women's rights than other unions, advocating "equal pay for equal work" during the war in successful suits against GE and Westinghouse before the War Labor Board and, after the war, resisting employers' attempts to drive married women out of industry and to deny seniority and maternity leave to women workers.
 The 1946 strike at GE was prolonged by the company's insistence on giving a smaller wage increase to its women employees, whom GE president Charles E. Wilson contemptuously dismissed as "bobbysoxers."
-With all other strike issues resolved, UE held out on the picket lines until GE agreed that women would receive the same raises as men.
-In the early 1950s, while the union was under attack from all directions, UE organized a series of district and national conferences on the problems of women workers.
-Local union leaders who opposed UE's policies on gender equality often bolted to the IUE, and took members with them.
+With all other strike issues resolved, UE held out until GE agreed that women would receive the same raises as men.
+In the early 1950s, UE organized a series of district and national conferences on the problems of women workers.
+Local union leaders who opposed UE's policies on gender equality often went to the IUE and took members with them.

-UE also stood out in that period for its advocacy of equality for African American workers.
+UE also advocated for African American workers.
 In July 1950 UE leaders appointed Ernest Thompson, a black international representative and former rank-and-file factory worker, as secretary of the UE Fair Practices Committee.
 In essence the union's affirmative action officer, Thompson met with the leadership of UE locals around the country to develop and implement action plans to force employers to hire more black workers, and to give African Americans opportunities to advance into skilled trades jobs.
 In the midst of the Cold War assaults on UE, the union's newspaper reported such success stories as the promotion of a black worker at Johnson Machine to lathe operator.
 The company had insisted that this worker was unqualified and refused to train him, so white union members had taught him the job during their lunch breaks.

 UE spoke out frequently against the racist government policies of the time, drawing attention to the injustices of "Jim Crow" racial segregation and denial of black voting rights.
 UE called for reinstating the federal Fair Employment Practices Committee, a wartime agency created by President Franklin D. Roosevelt to stop discrimination in industry, which was disbanded after the war by President Harry Truman.
-Here again, UE's progressive position was used against it by its foes; in several instances the IUE openly appealed for the votes of white workers on the basis of racial bigotry and by attacking UE's support for racial equality.
+UE's progressive position was used against it by its foes; in several instances the IUE openly appealed for the votes of white workers on the basis of racial bigotry and by attacking UE's support for racial equality.

-By 1954, UE officers reported that 87 percent of all UE contracts contained no-discrimination clauses, an achievement that placed UE far ahead of other unions.
+By 1954, UE officers reported that 87 percent of all UE contracts contained no-discrimination clauses, which placed UE far ahead of other unions.